 Barry: Yes, exactly!
 We try to have a no junk policy in our home.
 Anything laying around that we don’t need or use, we sell.
 That’s a great way to afford extra things or travel.
 I encourage everyone – look around your house and see what you don’t need or could possibly sell for money.
 If you’d rather have cash than that particular thing, what are you waiting on?

 Stacy: Also, this is not intended to brag in any way at all, but Barry and I are workaholics.
 My friends might laugh at this because they know it’s so true, but Barry and I truly love to work.
-We live very modestly.
+We live fairly modestly.
 We work our butts off!
-I work at Young Living and blog on Humorous Homemaking.
-Barry works a full time job, plus his woodworking on Etsy, and helps with Young Living and Humorous Homemaking too.
+We run multiple businesses, and enjoy the challenge of growing a business from the ground up.

 Barry: Generally speaking, we are up by 6:00 am and we work until 9:00 pm almost every night.
 “Work” might be in my office, in my shop or doing things around the house to share with you guys, but it’s still work.
 We try to enjoy our travel and getaways as much as possibly because we truly think we’ve earned some relaxation from all our hard work.